Docker-Daze/itu-minitwit/report/report.md

 ## Strategy for scaling and upgrade

-Our project is scalable.
+The project is scalable.
 You can scale the system vertically by investing more in the hosting provider, or, in our case, we leverage the infrastructure we have built to scale horizontally.

 To scale horizontally, we first need to [deploy](#deployment-and-release) a new application server.
 After that, we add the IP address of the server to our ["load balancer's"](#design-and-architecture) upstream server list in the configuration file of Nginx.
 At this point, the server should be up and running, with the load balancer utilizing the new server to distribute incoming requests.
 The only remaining steps are to add the new server to the ["rolling update"](#deployment-chain) workflow in ".github/workflows/continuous-deployment.yml," which involves adding new secrets to the project's GitHub secrets and implementing a safety check in the workflow.
 Once these steps are completed, the server will be fully integrated into the architecture of the application.